- COVID-related enrollment window continues through August 15, 2021 (no qualifying event necessary).

 - UnitedHealthcare: New for 2021, so no applicable rate change (UnitedHealthcare previously offered coverage in Oklahoma’s marketplace, but only in 2016).

-During the open enrollment period for 2020 coverage, 158,642 people enrolled in private individual market plans through Oklahoma’s exchange.
-This was a record high for the state, and was a 5.2 percent increase over 2019 enrollment, giving Oklahoma the fifth-highest percentage increase in enrollment (most states saw declining enrollment).
+During the open enrollment period for 2021 coverage, 171,551 people enrolled in private individual market plans through Oklahoma’s exchange.
+This was a record high for the state, and was an 8% increase over 2020 enrollment.

-Oklahoma’s exchange enrollment reached record highs in 2019 and again in 2020.
-Nationwide, across all states that use HealthCare.gov, enrollment peaked in 2016 and has trended downward since then.
-Despite having a federally-run exchange and leadership that’s fairly opposed to the ACA, Oklahoma has bucked the trend with enrollment increases in 2017, 2019, and 2020.
+Oklahoma’s exchange enrollment reached record highs in 2019, 2020, and again in 2021.
+Nationwide, across all states that use HealthCare.gov, enrollment peaked in 2016 and trended downward each year until 2021, when it started to increase again.
+Despite having a federally-run exchange and leadership that’s fairly opposed to the ACA, Oklahoma bucked the trend with enrollment increases in 2017, 2019, and 2020.

 Enrollment in Oklahoma’s exchange in prior years was as follows:

 - 2015: 126,115 people enrolled

 - 2019: 150,759 people enrolled

 2020 rates and plans: Slight average rate increase for existing plans; Bright joined in Oklahoma City